pendle-finance/documentation/docs/Developers/Backend/HostedSDK.md

 When an endpoint has an `additionalData` field, users can pass in some fields to receive more data, but it will cost more computing units.

 For example, our **swap** endpoint has `additionalData` with two available fields: `impliedApy` and `effectiveApy`.
 If the query parameters have `additionalData=impliedApy`, the response will have the implied APY before and after the swap action.

+For additional usage, please refer to our external swagger to explore more.